 Book Reviews and Review Articles

-1. Review articles commence with a title, 150 word abstract and 3-7 keywords in the same manner as a standard article.
+- Review articles commence with a title, a 150-word abstract and three to seven keywords, in the same manner as a standard article.

-- These are followed by the book(s) listed in the following way:
+- These elements are followed by the book(s) listed in the following way:

 Political Machines: Governing a Technological Society